mysticdyingwhale/UniversityVault/University/CS/OS/Virtual Memory.md

 - There is in the sky a 2^36 sized array that maps the virtual address to a physical page
 - table\[36-bit virtual page number] = 20-bit physical page number

+A page table entry contains:
+- 40 bits representing the physical address of the page or the next page table
+- Some bits that contain flags and optimization metadata
+- Bottom 3 bits, containing:
+	- Present/Not Present flag
+		- Is the page present in physical memory?
+If not trigger page fault
+	- Read/Write
+		- Specifies whether the page can be written to or only read from.
+	- User/Kernel
+		- Determines the privilege level required to access the page.
+			- Kernel mode allows full access to hardware resources
+			- User mode restricts access to prevent accidental or malicious system damage.

+The OS sets these to indicate protection and the hardware enforces them.

 #### Multi-level Page Tables

 The key idea is to represent the page table as a tree: